PDF: PostScript language

-PDF 1.6 and later supports interactive 3D documents embedded in a PDF file: 3D drawings can be embedded using U3D or PRC and various other data formats.
+PDF since v1.6 supports embedding of interactive 3D documents: 3D drawings can be embedded using U3D or PRC and various other data formats.

 File format

 A PDF file is organized using ASCII characters, except for certain elements that may have binary content.

 The file starts with a header containing a magic number (as a readable string) and the version of the format, for example %PDF-1.7.
 The format is a subset of a COS ("Carousel" Object Structure) format.
 A COS tree file consists primarily of objects, of which there are nine types: